OpenAutomationTechnologies/openPOWERLINK_V2/issues.md

 The error is produced due to missing compiler options to specify the required 32 bit version of the system library which will be resolved in future release.

+# Windows PCIe queue corruption with vitual Ethernet {#sect_know_issues_winpcie_veth}

+## Description
+The openPOWERLINK solution using Windows PCIe design with vitual Ethernet interface enabled, may lead to issues with the queue corruption.
+The queue corruption is noticed when there is excessive non-POWERLINK communication through the virtual Ethernet interface.

+## Workaround
+On systems which do not require virtual Ethernet with the Windows PCIe design, the issue can be avoided by disabling virtual Ethernet interface (`CONFIG_INCLUDE_VETH`).